" Tasty One-Pot Vegetarian Camping Recipes "

 10. One- Pot Vegetarian Rice and sap

 When you’re camping, a satisfying lunch can be a highlight of the day.
-You need a commodity that’s both nutritional and easy to prepare.
-These protein- packed fashions will give you the energy you need to explore, hike and enjoy nature.
-With succulent constituents and simple cuisine styles, these dishes are sure to become your new camping pets.
+You need a meal that’s both nutritious and easy to prepare.
+These protein- packed recipes will give you the energy you need to explore, hike and enjoy nature, With fresh ingredients and simple cooking methods, these dishes are sure to become your new camping favorites.

 Simple Lentil Salad

-Lentils are a fantastic source of factory- grounded protein and they’re quick and easy to cook.
-This simple lentil salad is full of fresh vegetables and salty flavors.
+Lentils are a fantastic source of plant based protein and they’re quick and easy to cook.
+This simple lentil salad is full of fresh vegetables and savory flavors.

 • 1 mug dried lentils